jiggy-ai/jiggybase/docs/FAQ.md

 ### When using JiggyBase Chat, does the ChatGPT model use any internet search to help respond?

-No, there is not internet search function; there model is responding based on the text passages we provide from your collection, your recent messages, and a distillation of the data the model was originally trained trained on.
+No, there is no internet search function; the model is responding based on text passages selected from your collection, your recent messages, and a distillation of the data the model was originally trained trained on.

 ### What else do you do with my data?